mmbman/Katagiri/1980-04-20-Blue-Cliff-Record-Case-3-Talk-2.md

 #### 1:03:30

 **Question**: I have a question.
 I think I have some feel, when you talk about “when you walk, just walk, when you sit, just sit, when it’s time to die, just die,” without adding any other confusion to it, speculating about the mystical world or whatever.
 But I’m confused about different teachers saying different things.
 I mentioned to you a couple of weeks ago that this last Friday the American spiritual teacher Ram Daas was down in Iowa City, and so Friday night we went to see him.
 And a lot of what he was saying came I think from his Hindu training, and reincarnation, and different levels of consciousness – all these things are important.
 He talks about things like death as things that you can consciously know about as a human being.
 Like, if you’re an expert in meditation, he talks as though he can go into death and experience it, and come back out again as a human being and know about it.
-But you always say things like, how will Katagiri die, no way of knowing ahead of time; the only way to find out is to die.
+But you always say things like, how will Katagiri die, no way of knowing ahead of time, the only way to find out is to die.
 So I’m confused: teachers that stress the importance of the mystical thing – do they really know what they’re talking about?

 *[Laughter.]*